Gardenia is one of the most attractive flowers for its heavenly fragrance, snow-white petals, and ability to bear Southern heat.

 Soil

-Gardenias thrive in slightly acidic soil, typically from 5 to 6.5 pH.
-Making sure that your soil is within the range is crucial for the well-being of the Gardenia.
+Gardenias thrive in slightly acidic soil, typically 5 to 6.5 pH.
+Keeping your soil within this range is crucial for the well-being of the Gardenia.
 Use a soil test found at a nearby home improvement center, online, or from your extension service.

-Optimally, your soil should be organically-rich with good water retention.
-If you have particularly heavy clay soil that won’t allow the roots to breathe properly, mix with the right amount of compost.
+Optimally, your soil should be organically rich and have good water retention.
+If you have particularly heavy clay soil that won’t allow the roots to breathe properly, mix it with the right amount of compost.

-As opposed to heavy soil that causes waterlogged soil, sandy soil dries out quickly and doesn’t retain water.
-Both cases aren’t healthy for the Gardenia Sun.
+As opposed to heavy soil, which causes waterlogged soil, sandy soil dries out quickly and doesn’t retain water.
+Both conditions aren’t healthy for the Gardenia Sun.

 Zone

-The Gardenia Sun is a subtropical plant and grows best in high humidity and temperature areas.
+The Gardenia Sun is a subtropical plant that grows best in areas with high humidity and temperatures.
 Although most Gardenias are hardy in zones 8–9, a few are hardy in zones 10 and 11.
-Also, zone 7 hardy Gardenias are rare but certainly not lacking.
+Also, zone 7-hardy Gardenias are rare but certainly not lacking.

 Watering